oyindonesia/external-api-docs/source/includes/_offline_api.md

 }
 ```

-A transaction will be valid for 24 hours with a default 3-hours validity for each unique code .
+A transaction will be valid for 24 hours with a default 3-hours validity for each unique code (Applicable for CRM transaction).
 Use this API to refresh the unique code that have expired in which transaction is still valid.

 ### HTTPS Request
 **[Production]** `POST https://partner.oyindonesia.com/api/offline-refresh-code`<br>